ianstormtaylor/slate/Contributing.md

 yarn run test
 ```

-To keep the source rebuilding on every file change, you need to run an additional watching command:
+To keep the source rebuilding on every file change, you need to run an additional watching command in a separate process:

 ```
 yarn run watch
 ```

-Once you've got the watcher running, you no longer need to do the longer `yarn run test` (which builds the source before each run)—you can instead use `yarn run tests` which skips that.
+If you need to debug something, you can add a `debugger` line to the source, and then run `yarn run test debug`.

-If you need to debug something, you can add a `debugger` line to the source, and then run `yarn run tests debug`.
-Or, if you only want to run a specific test or tests, you can run `yarn run tests --fgrep="slate-react"` flag which will filter the tests being run.
+If you only want to run a specific test or tests, you can run `yarn run test --fgrep="slate-react rendering"` flag which will filter the tests being run by grepping for the string in each test.

 ## Running Examples